 Extension of time to respond to a report

 Upon receipt of a request for an extension of time to reply to an examiner's report, the Office will generally grant one (1) extension of time of six (6) months.
-No requests for any further extensions of time will generally be considered. (for further information, see the Practice Notice entitiled Extensions of Time: Reply to an Examiners Report.
+No requests for any further extensions of time will generally be considered. (for further information, see section 7 of the industrial Design Office Practices.

 Delay of registration